syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ---
 layout: post
-title: Axis types in .NET MAUI Chart control | Syncfusion
+title: Axis types in .NET MAUI Chart control | Syncfusion®
-description: Learn here all about axis types and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control and more.
+description: Learn here all about axis types and its features in Syncfusion® .NET MAUI Chart (SfCartesianChart) control and more.
 platform: maui
 control: SfCartesianChart
 documentation: ug